-The variable bonus resulting from the retention plan for the Chief Executive Officer is, therefore, equal to 136.0% (120.0% x 113.33%) of the gross fixed annual emolument referring to December 2021 (equal to the theoretical maximum).
+The variable bonus resulting from the retention plan for the Executive Chairman is, therefore, 112.0% (120.0% x 93.3%) of the gross fixed annual compensation reported at December 2022.

-The amount will be disbursed in 2022 net of the advance already disbursed in July 2020, upon approval of the relevant financial statements by the Shareholders' Meeting, and on condition that, at that date, he has retained his positions with the Group companies for all intents and purposes.
+The amount will be disbursed in 2023 upon the approval of the relevant budget by the General Shareholders' Meeting, and provided that he has retained his positions in full effect at Group companies as of that date.